 Consider this scenario: the restaurant has a 5-panel drive-thru menu board, meaning there are quite a few menu items.
-In the car, the family of 5 has two who know just what they want and thee who aren’t sure.
+In the car, the family of 5 has two who know just what they want and three who aren’t sure.
 The driver pulls up to the menu board and immediately gets prompted with “Hello, welcome to ABC Burgers.
 How may I help you?”.
-Meanwhile, kids in the back seat are straining to see the menu board and several people talking at once, telling the driver what they want.
-Trying to sort it all out he directs each person to give their order one-at-a-time, repeating it into the speaker box.
-The line behind them grows, and the cars ahead have already pulled away.
-The driver is getting impatient, hasn’t had a chance to figure out what he wants yet, and finally decides that everybody will have small cheeseburgers and fries.
+Meanwhile, the kids in the back seat are straining to see the menu board and several people are talking all at once, telling the driver what they want.
+Trying to sort it all out the driver directs each person to give their order one-at-a-time, repeating it into the speaker box.
+The line behind them grows, and the cars in front have already pulled away.
+The driver is getting impatient, hasn’t had a chance to figure out what they want yet, and finally decides that everybody will have small cheeseburgers and fries.

-If everybody in the car had had a chance to see the menu in advance, this might have gone a lot smoother.
+If everyone in the car had an opportunity to see the menu in advance, this may have gone a lot smoother.
 Also, it probably would have resulted in a higher sale.
-For example, the 16-year old would have been able to get the triple deluxe bacon burger, and the others could have gotten a milkshake or large fries.
+For example, one person would have been able to get the triple deluxe bacon burger, and the others could have gotten a milkshake or large fries.
 Instead, under the perceived pressure to order quickly, and the confusion of the moment, the driver took the easy way out, and you lost out.

-Give guests waiting in line plenty of time to peruse your menu.
+Give guests waiting in line plenty of time to use your menu, by implementing drive-thru presell boards.
 It takes the pressure off them when it is their turn to order, and it allows you to up-sell, including enticing people to try your limited time offers.
 Well-designed menu boards will draw the eye to the highest margin items - those items that contribute the most to your bottom line.
 If people are rushed, they tend to fall back to their go-to meals.
 Additionally, bottlenecks at the point of order reduce the number of cars you can move through your drive-thru during the busiest day-parts.